Here, you’ll find suggestions and tips to help with feelings and questions that often arise after a Painting Experience retreat:

 After you have completed a course in The Painting Experience, you’ll have the support of our online painting community.
 Stewart regularly hosts Online Painting sessions.
 In the silence of your at-home painting space, you’re supported by the the presence of other silent painters; you hear the brushes being stirred in the water, the shuffling of feet, the dog barking in the background.
 And you hear the conversations Stewart has with other participants, which you may find helpful for your own process.
 It’s a great way to stay connected to a growing community of process painters and to keep your process alive.

-Join our Facilitator’s Course
+Learn About our Facilitator’s Course

 Introduction to Facilitating Process Arts includes audio, video, and written presentations in combination with opportunities to regularly connect with experienced facilitators and other course participants.
 The course is designed to support you if: